cca/libraries_course_lists/readme.md

 ## Requirements

-The setup.sh script should get us most of the way there.
+The setup.sh script gets us most of the way there.

 - `mise` for python and node programming language version management
 - Node, python 2.7, and python 3, `mise install`